johnzhou721/TikZ-Animations/README.md

   - Now supports true Z‑buffering of multiple surfaces (triangles are currently sorted by centroid; a more robust sorter is in progress).
   - Completed Euler‑angle rotation matrix for both coordinate frames and individual path segments.
   - Manual plane‑intersection drawing via `spath3`; automated intersection sorting remains a future challenge.

-- **AnimateTeX**
-  A Python‑driven LaTeX animation pipeline.
-Frames are compiled incrementally so you can preview progress as the animation builds—no more opaque TeX loops!

-- **Community Contributions**
-  Active on [TeX Stack Exchange](https://tex.stackexchange.com/users/319072/jasper) and [TikZ.net](https://tikz.net/author/jasper/).
-I’m grateful for all the help I’ve received and pay it forward whenever I can.

 ## Disclaimer